Kanhang/SimpleChatbot/README.md

 Frontend: Built with Next.js 14 (App Router) and React 19, utilizing TypeScript for type safety

+Template: render with Lexical Editor from Meta to render AI response in a proper format

 Styling: Tailwind CSS for responsive design and ShadCN UI components

 Database: PostgreSQL hosted on Neon for conversation history storage